 |Avg.
 Water Temp (F)||60||60||65||68||70||73||75||80||80||78||73||65|

 The Sea of Cortez Sailing Season

-The typical small ship cruising season in Baja and the Sea of Cortez begins in December and continues through April.
+When is the best time to visit Baja?
+The typical small ship cruising season in Baja and the Sea of Cortez begins in December and continues through May.
 Within this time frame are sub-seasons: December through mid January is the early season when weather is coolest making hiking pleasant.
 In April, temperatures grow increasingly warmer with excellent opportunities for snorkeling.
 If gray whale watching is your goal, consider traveling during the height of their calving season, which begins in mid-January and runs through mid-March.

 Want to Learn More About Baja’s Climate?